SummaDiaboli/follow-the-money/README.md

 This folder contains a node server used primarily for testing.
 It contains:

-- **routes**: Contains the API functions that are used in the server.
+- **routes/**: Contains the API functions that are used in the server.
   * *friend-request.js*: Contains CRUD functions for friend requests.
   * *messages.js*: Contains CRUD functions for messages.
   * *notifications.js*: Contains CRUD functions for notifications.
   * *podcast.js*: Contains CRUD functions for podcasts.
   * *posts.js*: Contains CRUD functions for posts.
   * *users.js*: Contains CRUD functions for users.
-- **tests**: Contains tests for the API functions.
+- **tests/**: Contains tests for the API functions.
 Supertest in combination with Jest is used for testing.
   * *friend-request.test.js*: Contains tests for friend requests.
   * *messages.test.js*: Contains tests for messages.
   * *notifications.test.js*: Contains tests for notifications.
   * *podcasts.test.js*: Contains tests for podcasts.
   * *posts.test.js*: Contains tests for posts.
-  * *users.test.js*: Contains tests for users
+  * *users.test.js*: Contains tests for users.
+- **server.js**: Contains the express server used mainly for the purpose of testing the API functions.
+There is the possibility of using this as a replacement to Next.js if ever the project moves to using pure React.js.

+### Static

+This folder contains folders that are not meant to change in production, usually images, videos and general CSS files.
+It contains:

+- **favicon.ico**: This is the website icon.
+- **assets/**: This folder contains CSS, Javascript files and images used in the project.
+  - **css/**:
+    * *pages/*: Contains page specific CSS files.
+    * *bootstrap.min.css*: Bootstrap CSS file.
+    * *style.css*: Main general CSS file.
+  - **img/**: Contains images.
+  - **js/**: Contains Javascript files.
+    * *bootstrap.js*: Bootstrap Javascript file

+### Next Configuration

+`next.config.js` is the file that contains custom Next.js configurations and plugins.
+At the point of writing this documentation, it contains plugins that allow the use of CSS and images in the project.

-## Working Routes
+## Working Page Routes

 The pages are rendered but contain static data since they are still incomplete.